 If you’re wondering:

-Life insurance companies base your premiums based on your likelihood of falling ill and dying.
+Life insurance companies base your premiums on your likelihood of falling ill and dying.
 If you have certain habits, such as smoking or drinking, you increase your risks and, therefore, your insurance premiums.

 If you’re overweight or just don’t take care of your health, it may show in your medical exam, resulting in higher rates.
 If you want an underwritten policy, you’ll want to be in the best health possible.
 Insurance companies look back over the last 12 months, so make sure you start ‘shaping up’ long before applying for a policy.

 If you’ve done everything you can, the only other way to lower your policies is to choose less coverage.
 While not ideal, it helps keep your costs down.

 What Kind of Life Insurance Should you Choose?

 Your decision comes down to what you need.